isomerpages/moe-compassvalesec/_useful-info-and-links/2024 Direct School Admission (DSA).md

 <h4>SELECTION PROCESS</h4>

 a.
 Please note that meeting all the criteria does not guarantee the applicant will be shortlisted/given an offer. <br>

 b.
 Shortlisted applicants will be notified via email by **5 July 2024** and will be required to sit for an assessment on STEM/Aeronautics and attend an interview in Compassvale Secondary School between** 8 July 2024** and **16 August 2024**<br>

 c.
-Applicants may showcase any evidence of their pursuit of passion in STEM/Aeronautics that may support their application during the interview (e.g. artefacts of drones/gliders/machines, pictures/videos of themselves during competitions etc.).
+Applicants may showcase any evidence of their pursuit of passion in STEM/Aeronautics that may support their application during the interview (e.g. artefacts of drones/gliders/machines, pictures/videos of themselves during competitions etc.)

 d.
 All applicants will be informed of the application outcome via email by 9 September 2024.<br>

 e.
 The school’s decision is final and there will be no appeal process.<br>